CodeChillAlluna/code-chill-outdated/README.md

 ## Personnal server
 <span style="color:grey;">Our users can use a personnal cloud server allowing them to use a server of their choice.</span>
 ## Fee Server
 <span style="color:grey;">If you want us to manage your server, we can offer you a fee server and link it to your account.
-Note that this is optionnal and you do not have to pay.</span>
+Note that this is optionnal and you do not have to pay and you do not want, go check the Personnal Server section.</span>

 # Docs
 Available later.